wizcamp/wizcamp-realms-demo/session-guides/SESSION-05.md

 >
 > **To continue:** Refresh the browser (`Ctrl+R` or `Cmd+R`), click "Start Game", then click a zone to test your code.

-### Step 1: Add fetch logic
+### Step 1: Add fetch logic to fetchQuestions

-Add fetch logic after the alert to request data from the API.
+Replace the placeholder alert with real code that requests trivia questions from the OpenTrivia Database.

 ```javascript
 export async function fetchQuestions(zoneId, count = null) {